fazixa/CompilerDesignProjectDescription/Phase 3/README.md

 </ul>

 ```
-Error: in line [lineNumber], he access level cannot be more restrictive than the overridden method's access level
+Error: in line [line:column], the access level cannot be more restrictive than the overridden method's access level
 ```

 <ul dir="rtl">